Anderson hires 11 new firefighters

-ANDERSON – The Anderson Board of Public Safety Wednesday approved the hiring of 11 firefighters which brings the department to 111 members.
+ANDERSON — The Anderson Board of Public Safety on Wednesday approved the hiring of 11 firefighters, which brings the department to 111 members.

 The Anderson Fire Department is budgeted this year for 110 members.